artic-network/civet/civet_report_example.md

 Key points for interpreting this information:

  - This type of analysis is not able to infer direct transmission between two samples.
 Even identical sequences may be unrelated as SARS-COV2 is relatively slow evolving for an RNA virus.
 Our analysis has shown that samples taken over 100 days apart can be identical (see Figure S1).
- - If sequences have different global or UK lineage designations, we can rule out transmission.
+ - If sequences have different global or UK lineage designations, we can rule out close epidemiological linkage.
  - If sequences have different phylotypes it’s very unlikely that they are direct transmissions.
  - If sequences share the same lineage and the same phylotype, transmission cannot be ruled out and also cannot be confirmed.